junarwohn/docker_setting/README.md

     sudo systemctl restart docker
     ```

-3. Uncomment desirable command in `docker_build.sh` and change some username and password to use in docker.
+3. Uncomment desirable command in `01-docker_build.sh` and change some username and password to use in docker.

-4. Uncomment desirable command in `docker_run.sh` and change some username and password to use in docker.
+4. Uncomment desirable command in `02-docker_run.sh` and change some username and password to use in docker.

 5. Run
     ```
-    bash docker_build.sh
+    bash 01-docker_build.sh

-    bash docker_run.sh
+    bash 02-docker_run.sh
     ```
 6. Some basic commands.